HL7/cds-hooks/input/pagecontent/index.md

 ##### System Action
 A `systemAction` shares all elements with an **[Action](#action)** except that its `description` is optional.
 Unlike regular Actions that appear within suggestions, System Actions are returned separately alongside the array of cards.
 These actions aren't displayed to users in cards and can be automatically applied without requiring user intervention.
 Typical uses enable communicating outcomes of the Service's evaluation that aren't sufficiently meaningful to display to the user.

+Automatically applied actions are likely unexpected by the user and bypass human review and therefore are only appropriate in specific, pre-coordinated scenarios.
+Notable examples of appropriate use are saving an identifier referencing the CDS Service's determination to not show a card to the user in low-trust scenarios (examples: Coverage Requirements Discovery "coverage-assertion-id" or Argonaut's PAMA "pama-rating").

+In these specific, pre-coordinated scenarios when a systemAction is understood and supported by both the client and service, the CDS Service only provides systemActions which can be automatically applied without user interaction, and the CDS Client is expected to process them.

 ```json
 {